Master of Science in Mathematics Teaching

 Website: https://twu.edu/mathematics/graduate-programs/

 The Master of Science in Mathematics Teaching prepares the student to enter the workforce, teach at the community college level, or pursue doctoral degree programs in math education.
 The Master of Science in Mathematics Teaching is especially designed for elementary or secondary school teachers of mathematics.
 Course work emphasizes topics needed for the elementary or secondary mathematics teacher.
-Students can complete the program by taking evening or online courses in fall or spring or five-week courses in the summer.
+Students can complete the program by taking evening or online courses in fall and spring.
+Variable-length courses are available in face-to-face or online format each summer.
 Secondary math teachers that complete this program often teach dual credit courses for their students.

 Marketable Skills